chhuang-one/sqxclib/doc/SqxcSql.md

 	xcsql = new Sq::XcSql();
 ```

-If your column has JSON data, modify the Sqxc chain above.
+If you want to write JSON object or array to column, modify the above Sqxc chain as follows:

 	                      ┌─> SqxcJsoncWriter ─┐
 	Sqxc data arguments ──┴────────────────────┴──> SqxcSql   ───> sqdb_exec()